markjprice/chatgpt-vb/docs/bonus/beyond/README.md

 ## Cost and how to sign up

 Mistral Vibe offers free and paid tiers for everyday use, similar in structure to the other assistants in this guide.
 If you or your organization also builds software on top of Mistral's models directly, that use is billed separately as API access, distinct from a personal Mistral Vibe subscription.
-Check the companion page for current plan names and prices.
+Check this page for current plan names and prices: [mistral.ai/pricing](https://mistral.ai/pricing)

 This compliance angle returns in *Chapter 4*, when we look at the opposite end of the spectrum: assistants with little to no EU compliance story at all.